PedroNhamirre/Car-Parking-Management-System/README.md

 A software solution for managing parking facilities, including parking lots, clients, and other areas where vehicles can be parked.

-The system was produced using only the java language with  swing libraries.
+The system was produced using only the java language with  swing library.

 ## Features